sayanee/archives/_posts/2007-06-05-interview-power-by-tom-washington.md

 Creating Portfolios…

->

-> Portfolios enable  job seekers to showcase their strngths and they’re doing it in ever increasing numbers.
+> Portfolios enable job seekers to showcase their strengths and they’re doing it in ever increasing numbers.
 Portfolios are not just for artists and designers; people in virtually any field can enifit from a well-contructed portfolio. … …  Work samples can include spread sheets you’ve developed, a newsletter you conceived and implemented, a drawing or advertisement you created, an engineering you produced, or a mechanical part you machined.

 Things to avoid…